 Duke TIP has strict policies for handling and storing medications.
 Policies may vary from site to site depending on local regulations.

 Students who take medications during the school year should continue to do so as prescribed while at Duke TIP, as the daily schedule and demands of our program require at least as much focus and energy as a typical school day.

 We strongly advise against “medication vacations.”
 Since the student will be away from their familiar environment, routine, and support network, continuing a normalized medication plan may offer a sense of routine that will set the student up for the most success.
 If any significant changes will take place in the student’s medication plan, we advise noting such changes in the student’s medical file in CampDoc (which you will be given access to after you are placed in the program) so our staff will be best prepared for supporting your student.

 It is essential that you follow the instructions below if your student will require medications or injections while at Duke TIP.

 - Complete all sections of the online student health profile available after placement.

-- Bring medications in the original prescription bottle labeled with the student’s name, the contents, and dosage information, and be sure there is enough medication to last for the full term.
+- Bring medications in the original prescription bottle labeled with the student’s name, the contents, and dosage information.
+Be sure there is enough medication to last for the full term.
 TIP will not accept expired medications.

-- All medications, including over-the-counter products, are stored in a secure location in the health office (refrigerated if necessary).
+- All medications, including over-the-counter products, must be turned in to the Site Nurse on student arrival day.
+All medications are stored in a secure location in the health office (refrigerated if necessary).
 The only exception to this policy will be for acne creams and urgent-need medication such as insulin, diabetic supplies, rescue asthma inhalers, and epinephrine devices, which students may keep with them.